UoS-EEC/DynamicOFA/README.md

 Please also check out our [talk](https://youtu.be/YV9lJ9YjeGM) at CVPR ECV workshop 2021.

-NEWS!
+<span style="color:red">NEWS!</span>
 Incoming tutorial on dynamic-OFA and SW-HW codesign for Arm Research ML Group.

 ## About Dynamic-OFA
 ### Motivation